 - Ages: Grades 1-12

-Theater camps include different themes for different age groups including Once Upon a Time for grades 1-3, Honk for grades 3-6, Break into Broadway for grades 4-6 and others.
+Theater camps include different themes for different age groups including Once Upon a Time for grades 1-3, Winnie the Pooh for grades 2-5, Seussical for grades 3-6 and others.

 This post was originally published in 2015 and is updated regularly.